El Centro, California: Sites of interest

+Stark Field is home of a minor league baseball team El Centro Imperials of the Arizona Summer League.

 Geography

 According to the United States Census Bureau, the city has a total area of 11.1 sqmi, of which over 99% is land.

 El Centro is located in the Imperial Valley (considered locally as synonymous with Imperial County).
 The city is 50 ft below sea level and the largest city in the United States below sea level.
 The Imperial Valley is in the Colorado Desert, an extension of the larger Sonoran Desert.

 The agriculture industry's demand for water is supplied by canals diverting water from the nearby Colorado River.
 The Salton Sea was created after a 1905 flood from the Colorado River.